MrSpaghatti/nimlings/README.md

 # nimlings

-`nimlings` is an interactive command-line application designed to teach the basics of the Nim programming language.
+`nimlings` is an interactive command-line application designed to take you from zero to professional in the Nim programming language.
 It's a single, self-contained Python script that you can run directly.

 The tutor presents you with a concept, gives you a coding task, and then opens your default text editor for you to write a solution.
 It then compiles and runs your code, providing immediate feedback.
 All in a cynical, no-bullshit tone.

+## What You Will Learn

+The curriculum is divided into three major phases, each capped with a comprehensive "Boss Fight":

+1.  **The Basics**: Variables, Control Flow, Procedures, and Data Structures.
+    *   *Boss Fight 1: The RPG Party*
+2.  **Intermediate Concepts**: Generics, Templates, Concurrency, and Modules.
+    *   *Boss Fight 2: The Generic Logger*
+3.  **Professional Tooling**: Async/Await, Macros, C Interop, JSON, CLI Parsing, and Testing.
+    *   *Boss Fight 3: The Async Service*

 ## Prerequisites